oojo12/grid-center-track/README.md

 2. Python - https://www.python.org/downloads/

 # Set Up Environment
 The below commands can be used to set up the necessary environment.
+First we will set the variable CenterTrack_ROOT=/path/to/clone/CenterTrack.
+After doing that the code below should work for setting up the environment.

 **For now you will manually have to convert from torch.hub import load_state_dict_from_url to from torchvision.models.utils import load_state_dict_from_url for this code to run.
 This change can be made in the /CenterTrack/src/lib/model/networks/backbones directory**